gaia-platform/examples-staging/hello_world/README.md

 ```

 `gaiac` processes this definition and generates the class `gaia::hello_world::person_t` to perform CRUD operations on the
-table `person` from your C++ code.
-The same thing happens with all the tables defined in the DDL.
+table `person` from within your C++ code.
+The same thing happens for all the tables defined in the DDL.

 ## Define the rules

 Gaia rules encode your application's logic.
 Rules are written in Gaia Declarative C++, which is a schema-aware superset
-of C++ that makes it straightforward to interact with data".
+of C++ that makes it straightforward to interact with data.
 The ruleset (the file that contains the rules) is processed
 by [`gaiat`](https://gaia-platform.github.io/gaia-platform-docs.io/articles/tools/tool-gaiat.html), which translates the
 rules into C++ code